 It begins still and dark, then beeps and stretches.
 Shower running, light streaming in from the bathroom, I know my time is running short.
 He comes close and kisses my forehead, "Are you getting up today?" he asks, same as always.
 Then he's gone.
 My shower is warm.
 Later, waiting on the sink, next to… Continue reading Starting the Day (Ruth’s SOLS 2/31)

-Hello March: I'm glad you're here — even though you are filled with blustery weather and even a bit of snow, I've been waiting for you.
+Hello March: I'm glad you're here -- even though you are filled with blustery weather and even a bit of snow, I've been waiting for you.
 Waiting for the hope that is in the crisp blue of your skies and in the new green of your buds.
 I'm waiting for the bursts of sunshine which… Continue reading Hello March!
 (Ruth’s Slice of Life)

 I am fortunate for so many reasons, but for today's slice it is because I get to be a mom.
 Just like every morning I gave Sam and Stephanie, Mom and Dad hugs good bye.
 I fed the dog an exorbitant amount of puppy treats and I grabbed my tea-to-go.
 Unlike every other morning, Sam and… Continue reading Ruth’s SOLS: Keep You Forever Hug.

 I spend a lot of time in the car.
 Not only do I drive fifty minutes to get to the school where I'm currently working, but I also drive during the day, between schools.
 Not to mention driving home and then any extra that happens in the evenings.
 (Though I must admit, once home, it's… Continue reading Ruth’s SOLS: Driving.

 When I giggle at my goal as a fifth grader to write a story a day, collecting thick purple folders of words and pictures, stapled into books, I remember the process of learning to live a creative life.
 It was then that I realized the more I wrote, the more I had to write.
 The more… Continue reading Why Memoir Monday?

-About a year ago I recorded our bedtime routine — I should do that again, considering there's two extra kids in on the gig.
+About a year ago I recorded our bedtime routine -- I should do that again, considering there's two extra kids in on the gig.
 It's funny, though, how much of it is still the same.
 I was thinking on the way to work today that I should record the morning routine.
 I don't have photos… Continue reading Ruth’s SOLS: The Morning.

 Each morning, near 5:20 am, I am reflecting on my daily bible reading and devotions.
 A hot cup of tea keeps my frigid hands warm.
 I am completely ready for the day -- skirt; make up; bags packed -- savoring the quiet moments before it is full throttle.
 Today at 5:23 little feet patter down… Continue reading Ruth’s Slice of Life: 5:23 am

 Growing up, we traveled deep into the hills of the Ozarks in Arkansas for Thanksgiving dinner with my grandparents.
 We used to sing, "Through the river and over the hills to Grandma's house we go," since we actually drove through a creek and traversed over mountains to get to our Thanksgiving feast.
 This year, my… Continue reading Ruth’s Memoir Monday: Thanksgiving

 I was asked to submit a piece of writing for a little newsletter the All-Write Consortium is putting together.
 The focuse for this issue is Why Workshop?
 So I refined a poem that I think fits with the theme.
 I would love some feedback before I submit it.
 Here are some questions I have: Do… Continue reading Response PLEASE!